 - is looked after by the local authority; or

-If your child meets any of the other qualifying criteria, you will not need to go online to check your eligibility.
-Please call the Early Years and Childcare Team directly on 020 8583 6421.
+You will not need to go online to check your eligibility.
+To find out more please call the Early Years and Childcare Team on 020 8583 6421

 If you have no recourse to public funds you are able to get free childcare for your 2 year old if: